sumansuhag/random-dataframe/README.md

-# Student Performance Analysis

-## Overview
+Overview
-The Student Performance Analysis** project aims to analyze the academic performance of students based on various factors such as demographics, social background, and study habits.
+The Student Performance Analysis:  project aims to analyze the academic performance of students based on various factors such as demographics, social background, and study habits.
 The analysis includes data exploration, visualization, and machine learning modeling to predict student grades.

 ## Table of Contents
 - [Installation](#installation)